Backlinks are unarguably one of the most important factors considered by search engines while ranking your website on the SERPs.

 By analyzing the link-building behavior of your competitors, you can replicate their strategies as per your requirements.

-To see whether LinkMiner does the job it’s meant to do or not, let us review it by conducting backlink analysis.
+To see whether LinkMiner does the job it’s meant to do or not, let us review it by conducting a backlink analysis.

 My LinkMiner Review [Step-by-Step Analysis]